-It is worth noting that all the assumptions listed above are made at certain prescribed scales.
+It is worth noting that all the assumptions listed above are made at certain fixed scales, namely $\delta$ and $\vep$.
 This is particularly useful for certain applications such as the Bonatti-Viana diffeomorphism on $\TT^4$~\cite{CFT18}, Ma\~n\'e's derived from Anosov diffeomorphism on $\TT^3$~\cite{CFT19}, and geodesic flows on surfaces without conjugate points~\cite{CKW}.

-Unfortunately it turns out that their criterion is not applicable in our situations, due to Assumption (I).
-To overcome this difficulty, the authors prove, in a previous work~\cite{PYY21}, that Assumption can be replaced by the following, much weaker assumption
+Unfortunately, it turns out that their criterion is not applicable to our situations due to Assumption (I), the specification on every $\cG^M, M\ge 0$.
+To overcome this difficulty, we prove, in a previous work~\cite{PYY21}, that Assumption (I) can be replaced by the following, much weaker assumption

-We will provide more explanation later when we discuss the specification property of singular flows (see the bigginning of Section~\ref{s.spec}).
+We will provide more explanation later when we discuss the specification property of singular flows (see the beginning of Section~\ref{s.spec}).
 More details regarding the CT criterion and our improved version can be found in Section~\ref{s.p2}.

 In Section~\ref{s.pliss} we explain one of the main ingredients of this work: the Pliss lemma (Theorem~\ref{t.pliss}; see also~\cite{Pliss}).
-We will use the Pliss Lemma in two cases: \begin{enumerate} \item first we will apply the Pliss lemma on the scaled linear Poincar\'e flow, and obtain $cu$-hyperbolic times which have a positive density (Lemma~\ref{l.hyptime}); \item then we will use the Pliss lemma on the recurrence to a small neighborhood $W$ of singularities in $\Lambda$.
-Roughly speaking, we prove (Lemma~\ref{l.rec}) that, for ``typical''\footnote{Here ``typical'' means that orbits which do not have this property must have smaller topological pressure.} orbit segments $(x,t)$, there exists times $t_i\in [0,t]$ such that every time the orbit sub-segment $(x,t_i)$ spend some time inside $W$, it then must spend a much longer amount of time outside $W$.
+We will use the Pliss Lemma in two ways: \begin{enumerate} \item first we will apply the Pliss lemma on the scaled linear Poincar\'e flow and obtain $cu$-hyperbolic times which have a positive density (Lemma~\ref{l.hyptime}); \item then we will use the Pliss lemma on the recurrence to a small neighborhood $W$ of singularities in $\Lambda$.
+Roughly speaking, we prove in Lemma~\ref{l.rec} that, for ``typical''\footnote{Here ``typical'' means that orbits which do not have this property must have smaller topological pressure.} orbit segments $(x,t)$, there exist times $t_i\in [0,t]$ such that every time the orbit sub-segment $(x,t_i)$ spends some time inside $W$, it then must spend a much longer amount of time outside $W$.
 This estimate applies to every time (not just the overall frequency) that the orbit visits $W$.
-More importantly, we will prove that the density of such $t_i$'s can be made arbitrarily close to one. \end{enumerate} Combining these two cases together, we prove that for a ``typical'' orbit segment $(x,t)$, there exists a time $s\in[0,t]$ that is a $cu$-hyperbolic time {\bf and} has a good recurrence property to $W$.
+More importantly, we will prove that the density of such $t_i$'s can be made arbitrarily close to one. \end{enumerate} Combining these two cases together, we prove that for a ``typical'' orbit segment $(x,t)$, there exists a time $s\in[0,t]$ that is a $cu$-hyperbolic time {\bf and} has the good recurrence property to $W$ mentioned above.
 Such times will play an important role in the construction of the good core $\cG$ (Lemma~\ref{l.bihyptime}).